-If you work as an employee in Minnesota for at least 80 hours in a year, you are probably covered, whether you are a full-time, part-time, or temporary worker.
-However, the law does not cover: federal employees; independent contractors; or flight deck/cabin crews who are subject to the Railway Labor Act, work less than a majority of their hours in Minnesota in a calendar year, and are provided with an amount of paid leave equal to or exceeding this law.
+If you work as an employee in Saint Paul for at least 80 hours in a year for an employer, you are probably covered, whether you are a full-time or part-time worker.
+However, the law does not cover: government employees other than employees of the city of Saint Paul; independent contractors; or flight deck/cabin crews who are subject to the Railway Labor Act, work less than a majority of their hours within Saint Paul in a calendar year, and are provided with paid leave equal to or exceeding the amounts required by the Saint Paul law and Minnesota statewide paid sick time law.
+Note that there are special provisions for how employers can satisfy the law's requirements for construction employees.

-3) How much paid sick time can I earn?
+3) How much sick time can I earn?

-You earn 1 hour of paid sick time for every 30 hours worked, up to a maximum of 48 hours per year.
+You earn 1 hour of sick time for every 30 hours worked.
+You can earn up to 48 hours of paid sick time per year.
 An employee cannot have more than 80 hours of accrued sick and safe time at any given time.

 4) What if my work or my child's school or daycare is closed for a health emergency?

-You are entitled to use your earned sick and safe time if your workplace or your family member's school or place of care has been closed due to weather or other public emergency.
+You are entitled to use your earned sick and safe time if your workplace or your family member's school or place of care has been closed due to a weather or other public emergency.